bbgky/hello-world/README.md

 # hello-world
+Dear all,
+You can call me Hendrik van Oost.
+It is my Dutch nick name, and I like it very much, although I am not Dutch.
+Ik spreke geen nederlands.
-I decide to quit academia, and learn more things which are useful for my life.
+I want to learn more about programming, which is fun and useful.
+Cheers,
+Hendrik